puppetlabs/puppet-docs/source/puppet/5.4/puppet_strings.md

 [NOTE: THIS NEEDS TO BE A TABLE, BUT MAYBE I CAN WAIT TILL IT'S IN DITA]

-* `@api`: Describes the resource as private or public, most commonly used with classes or defined types.
+* `@api`: Describes the resource as belonging to the private or public API.
+Specify as private, `# @api private`, to mark a module element, such as a class, as part of the private API.
 * `@example`: Shows an example snippet of code for an object.
-The first line is an optional title.
-See above for more about how to [include examples in documentation](#including-examples-in-documentation).
+The first line is an optional title, and any subsequent lines are automatically formatted as a code snippet.
+Use for specific examples of a given component.
+One example tag per example.
 * `@param`: Documents a parameter with a given name, type and optional description.
 * `@!puppet.type.param`: Documents dynamic type parameters.
 See [Documenting resource types and providers](#documenting-resource-types-and-providers) above.
 * `@!puppet.type.property`: Documents dynamic type properties.
 See [Documenting resource types and providers](#documenting-resource-types-and-providers) above.